Is the GMAT Official Guide Enough?

 Which GMAT Guide Is Best?

-As we’ve discussed, there are four Official Guides: the GMAT Official Guide, the Official Guide for Quantitative Review, the Official Guide for Verbal Review, and GMAT Official Advanced Questions.
+As we’ve discussed, there are 4 Official Guides: the GMAT Official Guide, the Official Guide Quantitative Review, the Official Guide Verbal Review, and the Official Guide Data Insights Review.
 Which of those guides is best for you depends on what you want to achieve.

 TTP PRO TIP: